12/28/2025

 • Any Processed Pet Foods – dogs and cats have vastly different needs than birds

-5 Tips for Bird Feeding Success
+5 Tips for Bird Food

 3. Clean feeders Birds can carry many diseases and illnesses.
 Clean with warm soap and water, then a mix of water and bleach to ensure cleanliness.
 Do this between refilling your bird feeder and halt feeding if there are alerts of avian diseases in your area.